davidojedalopez/david-ojeda/_posts/2018-07-30-aws-iam-pt1-the-basics.md

 Let's define what do each of these groups need:

-- **DevOps developers**: Console and programmatic access to ElasticBeanstalk, EC2, S3 ans SQS
+- **DevOps developers**: Console and programmatic access to ElasticBeanstalk, EC2, S3 and SQS
 - **Web developers**: Console and programmatic access to ElasticBeanstalk and S3
 - **Mobile developers**: Programmatic access to S3 and AWS mobile services such as Cognito
+- **Accountants**: S3 read-only console access to an AWS billing bucket

 With these specifications in mind, we can proceed now to create each group and user and assign, or not, console and programmatic access to AWS as well as the needed policies.

-What about the sales person and accountant?
-The sales person doesn't need AWS access at the moment, so no user for him 🙃 Your accountant does need to access an S3 bucket where the AWS billing is stored every month though.
-For this person you want to create a single user with only console access and with only read permissions to a specific bucket on your AWS account.
+What about the salesperson?
+The salesperson doesn't need AWS access at the moment, so no user for him 🙃

+# Wrap up

-And that's an overview on how IAM can help you manage and control access to your AWS resources.
+This was a very broad overview on how IAM can help you manage and control access to your AWS resources.
 I know this post is very general and doesn't dive deep into how you *actually* achieve this.
-That's why we're now going to implement this solution [on the next blog post!]({{ site.baseurl }}{% post_url 2018-07-30-aws-iam-pt2-a-practical-example %})
+That's why we're now going to implement this solution [on the next blog post!]({{ site.baseurl }}{% post_url 2018-07-30-aws-iam-pt2-a-practical-example %})!

 **Thanks for reading me!** ❤️